-Well lucky for you, February is Black History Month, and it is a time to celebrate afrolatinos and afrolatino culture with your students in particular ways; a time to highlight afrolatinidad in an extra special special way.
+Well lucky for you, February is Black History Month, and it is a time to celebrate afrolatinos and afrolatino culture with your students in particular ways; a time to highlight afrolatinidad in addition to the things you are already doing throughout the year.
 I’ve got a simple series of lesson plans and activities for you to use this month–or anytime–to make sure that afrolatinidad is represented in your courses.

 What does it mean to be Afro-Latino?

 It’s Friday, February 1.
 Today is the day to begin!

 Before anything else, I recommend getting everyone on the same page as to the meaning of the term afrolatino.
 Write this question on the board:

 ¿Qué significa ser afrolatino?

 Quickly clarify terminology with your students by saying, “En inglés, se escribe ‘Afro-Latino’; en español, se escribe ‘afrolatino’.As you make this statement, write this little chart on the board to support comprehension:

 Equip your students with a basic working definition of the term afrolatino.
 This will give them a frame of reference to which they can apply further knowledge moving forward.
 Click here to access this projectable reading that will make sure that everyone understands what we are talking about when we say afrolatino.

 A note for teachers: It is true that afrolatino is a term that comes more from the US than elsewhere.
 In many Spanish speaking countries, it is more common to describe other individuals by the shade of their skin (ex: “my black friend”, “my white friend”, “my mulato friend”) instead of by their heritage.
 There is a growing movement–especially within the US but in other countries as well–to embrace African heritage and pride, and using the prefix afro- (afromexicano, afrocolombiano, afrolatino) is one way of claiming that heritage.